lizenan/VI2Video-VTON/README.md

 ```

 ## TO-DO
-1. this application is built in two days, the strcture and checkpoint calling config is messy, I will refactor them in one config file.
+1. this application is built in two days, the strcture and checkpoint calling config is messy, I will refactor them in one config file manner.
+2. there are some workflow optimization tasks could do to reduce the process time.
-1. Inspired by Animate Anyone's spatial attention module, for improving the video consistency, I'm planning to reconstructure the ViViD inference code to concatenate with previous generated frames' intermediate values with the following frames for the following frames generation. see if it help with the generation quality.
+3. Inspired by Animate Anyone's spatial attention module, for improving the video consistency, I'm planning to reconstruct the ViViD inference code to concatenate with previous generated frames' intermediate values with the following frames for the following frames generation. see if it helps with the generation quality.

 ## Thanks to